Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/reliability/assess-and-discover.md

 - Do you have a Business Impact Analysis (BIA) for DR?
 - What scenarios are you protecting against - have you developed a risk assessment guide?
 - Do you use a DR Automation system or manual Runbooks?

+### Do you have a comprehensive BCDR strategy for your environment?

+- You have SLA’s established for your applications
+- You are using an Azure validated backup application
+- You are storing your backups in a different region
+- You are using an Azure validated disaster recovery application
+- Your failover architecture is  local to a region
+- Your failover architecture is inter-regional